wcelery/moviesearcher/README.md

   arg2
 }
 ```
++ Should separate redux state from UI views

 Too lazy to refactor

-..and many more